• Skip to primary navigation

 You will definitely need a sturdy table and some old newspaper to cover it goes a long way too, but it’s really not required.
 You’ll just cus me later if you don’t put paper down (trust me).

-Girl Carnivore Pro tip: A steamed blue crab is nothing without Old Bay.
+Girl Carnivore Pro tip: A steamed crabs is nothing without Old Bay.
 It’s a magical blend of spices that is the signature Chesapeake flavor of seafood.
 Go hunt it out in your local market or smuggle some back from the McCormick store in Baltimore Harbor next time you stop through on a layover.

 Google, or a family friend who has picked crabs before to show you exactly how it’s done.
 Picking can be tough, but it’s really not a hard thing to do, once you have learned a few tricks.